-I found the best tool was part of a stanley knife blade, the type that you break when it gets blunt.
+I found the best tool was part of a Stanley knife blade, the type where you break a bit off when it gets blunt.
 You can see the kind of blade I mean in the picture below.
 Two segments of the blade are carefuly inserted into the side of the ipod, at the angle seen in this picture.

 When they are pushed down a little, the metal case opens a little.
 Then a third can be inserted in the middle.
 Then add a fourth fifth and sixth in parallel with the first three to force it a little more, the gap opens a little more with each blade inserted, until it finally pops open on one side like this:

 Now you insert the blades into the top, above the hold switch and near the headphone jack symbol, careful not to push in too far and damage any wires with the blade.
 The case then pops open as follows:

 The metal back is now separate to the plastic front, but be careful, the headphone jack and hold switch are part of the metal base – have a look at the pictures below.The white square in the red circle is the connector, it needs to be very cafefully prised apart with the knife blade.
 I used the long knife blade in the first picture above to do this.